ubiquity/ubiquibot/README.md

 3. `Make sure you have Node => 20.10.0 && bun`
 4. Open 2 terminal instances:
-   - in one instance run `bun build --watch` (compiles the Typescript code)
+   - in one instance run `bun tsc --watch` (compiles the Typescript code)
    - in another instance run `bun start:watch` (runs the bot locally)
 5. Open `http://localhost:3000` and follow instructions to add the bot to one of your repositories.